-The repayment plan a new grad chooses will ultimately decide their average student loan payment and total interest paid.
-So if you’re concerned about keeping costs down, take a look at how different repayment plans can affect the average student loan payment.
+The repayment plan a new grad chooses will ultimately decide their unique student loan payment amount and total interest paid.
+So if you’re concerned about keeping costs down, take a look at how different federal repayment plans can affect the average student loan payment.

 The average student loan payment on different repayment plans

 Scenario 1: Average student loan term and payment for Direct Loans

 Scenario 2: Average student loan term and payment for Direct PLUS loans

 Pros and cons of changing federal loan repayment plans

 Find the right repayment plan for you

 The first thing to understand in this discussion is one simple concept: Lowering monthly payments equates to a longer repayment period, which results in higher total costs.

 Of course, no two student loan borrowers are the same.
 One may need a lower monthly payment while they work their way up the career ladder.
 Another may be graduating into a six-figure salary and immediately have the cash for a larger monthly payment.